tishion/QCefView/readme.md

 Quick Start with Qt+Cef
 ======

-checkout the repo and build the solution, you will get QCefView SDK, and then you can deploy it into your development enviroment.
+checkout the repo and build the solution, you will get QCefView SDK, and then you can deploy it into your development environment.

 How to change the CEF version